 The triangular crest stands for the Blessed Trinity for whose glory Regina High School exists.
 It also represents a three-fold purpose of Catholic education to develop the whole person spiritually, intellectually, and socially.
 The torch symbolizes learning and knowledge.
 A scroll bearing the school name, REGINA, crosses the triangular field.
 The lilies at the top of the crest symbolize the purity of the Blessed Virgin and St. Joseph.
 The crown represents Mary, Queen of the Universe (Regina Mundi), the patroness of the school.
 The twelve stars on the crown stand for the twelve Apostles who were sent to teach all nations and whose work the faculty of Regina are continuing.
 The outstretched hands of Christ and St. Francis of Assisi are part of the crest of Regina High School's sponsoring order - the Sisters of St. Joseph of the Third Order of St. Francis.

-MOTTO: TRANSFORMING GIRLS INTO WOMEN OF FAITH AND VISION IN THE FRANCISCAN TRADITION.
+MOTTO: TRANSFORMING GIRLS INTO YOUNG WOMEN OF FAITH AND VISION.